indexmod/indexmod/pages/white-cube-blockchain-gallery.md

 venue: Red Square
 founder: Denis Semenov
 origin: a Russian
-profession: art gallery based in Moscow
+profession: an art gallery based in Moscow
 photo: Denis Semenov, the founder of the White Cube Blockchain Gallery in 2017 (fragment)
 photographer: Unknown author
 source: Facebook